SCCM Documentation Script – Video Review of Automation

 SCCM Hierarchy Issues with Documentation

-SCCM Documentation script helps to document your entire SCCM environment.
+The SCCM Documentation script helps document your entire SCCM environment.
 If you have an SCCM CAS hierarchy, then you have to have proper access to all remote WMI servers.
-All primary, and secondary site server documentation is going to take a long time depending on the network connectivity.
+Documenting all primary and secondary site servers will take a long time, depending on the network connectivity.

 SCCM Documentation Connectivity Requirement